• Home

 Baking Bread

 Whole wheat bread made completely with freshly milled flour tastes different than regular store-bought bread.
 The texture can also be dense and crumbly.
-I want to make healthy bread for my family, but I also want everyone to like and eat it.
-As a result, I make my bread with half organic all-purpose flour and half freshly milled wheat flour.
+I make my bread with half organic all-purpose flour and half freshly milled wheat flour.
 This way we receive nutrients from the whole wheat flour, but the bread still has a fluffy, soft texture we all enjoy.
+One new thing I have learned is the autolyse technique.
+You simply start by mixing your freshly milled flour with the water in the recipe and letting that mixture sit for thirty minutes.
+This also helps the bread texture not be crumbly.
 Once you get the hang of it, making bread is an enjoyable process that requires very little hands-on time.
 Plus, the smell of freshly baked homemade bread is heavenly.
-Here is the recipe for the whole wheat bread pictured at the top of this post.
+Here is the recipe for the freshly milled flour bread pictured at the top of this post.

 Print